Los Angeles: Post-Conquest era

+Post-WWII

-During World War II Los Angeles was a major center of wartime manufacturing, such as shipbuilding and aircraft.
+During World War II, Los Angeles was a major center of wartime manufacturing, such as shipbuilding and aircraft.
 Calship built hundreds of Liberty Ships and Victory Ships on Terminal Island, and the Los Angeles area was the headquarters of six of the country's major aircraft manufacturers (Douglas Aircraft Company, Hughes Aircraft, Lockheed, North American Aviation, Northrop Corporation, and Vultee).
 During the war, more aircraft were produced in one year than in all the pre-war years since the Wright brothers flew the first airplane in 1903, combined.
-Manufacturing in Los Angeles skyrocketed, and as William S. Knudsen, of the National Defense Advisory Commission put it, "We won because we smothered the enemy in an avalanche of production, the like of which he had never seen, nor dreamed possible."
+Manufacturing in Los Angeles skyrocketed, and as William S. Knudsen, of the National Defense Advisory Commission, put it, "We won because we smothered the enemy in an avalanche of production, the like of which he had never seen, nor dreamed possible."

 After the end of World War II Los Angeles grew more rapidly than ever, sprawling into the San Fernando Valley.
-The expansion of the Interstate Highway System during the 1950s and 1960s helped propel suburban growth and signaled the demise of the city's electrified rail system, once the world's largest.
+The expansion of the state owned Interstate Highway System during the 1950s and 1960s helped propel suburban growth and signaled the demise of the city's privately owned electrified rail system, once the world's largest.

 As a consequence of World War II, suburban growth, and population density, many amusement parks were built and operated in this area.
 An example is Beverly Park, which was located at the corner of Beverly Boulevard and La Cienega before being closed and substituted by the Beverly Center.

+In the second half of the 20th century, Los Angeles substantially reduced the amount of housing that could be built by drastically downzoning the city.
+In 1960, the city had a total zoned capacity for approximately 10 million people.
+By 1990, that capacity had fallen to 4.5 million as a result of policy decisions to ban housing through zoning.